agzun/agzun.github.io/content/publication/conference-paper_1/index.md

 #  caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/pLCdAaMFLTE)'
 #  focal_point: ''
 #  preview_only: false
+# to add figure add a figure with the name: featured.jpg

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.